 When serving as the Head of Human Resources at Yum!
 Brands, I frequently got to help people who were stuck in their growth and performance.
 Have you ever worked with someone who seemed completely unaware of how their attitude and actions impacted others?
 Me too – and those are the people I describe as having their antennae clipped at birth.
 For example, consider the person who talks too much in meetings and constantly interrupts others, yet her behavior doesn’t change.
 Others dread going to meetings and don’t feel heard because she talks all the time.
 Because her antennae are clipped, she doesn’t realize how her behavior negatively impacts the team.
 The truth is, some people don’t have antennae to help them navigate their relationships.

 We all have blind spots in our lives, even if our antennae work properly.
 The key to uncovering our blind spots is giving people permission to give us feedback.
 When we invite people to serve as truth tellers in our lives, we learn and grow.
-If we don’t have a few truth tellers, we run the risk of staying stuck with behaviors that are ineffective, and possibly destructive, to our success.
+If we don’t have a few truth tellers, we run the risk of staying stuck with behaviors that are ineffective, and possibly destructive, to our success.- What I appreciate about you

 - How you can be more effective

 Were your antennae clipped at birth?
 Maybe not, but we can all use a few truth tellers in our lives.
 Who can you invite to be your truth tellers?
 Once you identify them, use this feedback tool to start the conversation.
 And remember to seek out that feedback regularly!
 Building discipline around asking for feedback can help you become a better leader.
 Who will you ask for feedback today?
+Download the Truth Tellers Feedback Exercise to help you get started.

 One reply on “Why Great Leaders Need Truth Tellers”